tytydraco/yessleep/out/I_brought_my_son_clothes_shopping_when_I_looked_away_for_a_second_he_disapeared.md

 There was no evidence to suggest I wasn’t who I was saying I was, so the police had no reason to keep me once we got back to the police station.

 Although I promised the police I wouldn’t go back to the house, I had no choice; it was my house after all.
-It felt like I had my identity hijacked; there was even a moment where I doubted who I was, but I wasn’t crazy, and I knew who I was.
+It felt like I had my identity stolen, there was even a moment where I doubted who I was, but I wasn’t crazy, and I knew who I was.

 I sat outside the house, heart pounding, trying to make sense of the madness.
 I knew I had to confront them.
-I wasn’t crazy; I knew who I was.
 I gathered my nerve and walked to the door, pounding on it until my husband opened the door.
 The frustrated and cold expression on my husband's face as my son clung to his leg shattered my soul.

 "Sam, please!
 You have to listen to me!"
 I begged.